Md-aliy7/Factory-HUB/README.md

 | **libmodbus**     | Modbus TCP/RTU communication; used in `ModbusTCPAdapter`.               |
 | **open62541**     | OPC-UA communication stack; used in `OpcuaAdapter`.                     |

----

-If you want, I can also **add a clean “Quick Start” section with 1–2 command blocks** that combines Windows and Linux setup for even faster onboarding.

-Do you want me to do that?